When business slows down, as it always does this time of year, it is easy to become despondent or lazy.

 For all retailers, once January 1st hits, there is no immediacy anymore and personal motivation can be tougher.

-There’s no finite date when everything has to be ready and there’s no finite date to build towards.
+There’s no finite date when everything has to be ready and there’s no finite date to build toward.
 It’s just winter.

 Here’s what you need to do to stay motivated.